-Below, we’ve compiled a list of tips & practices that may result in a more sustainable or eco friendly garden.
+Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 These tips and practices cover aspects such as the garden planning and design, the size of the gardening area, soil, plant life, water, gardening resources, and more.

 Some of the main aspects to sustainable gardening might be:

 Including not wasting resources, efficiently converting resources to production, and using resources like water and energy efficiently to maintain the garden

 – Minimizing negative environmental impact